hintinteractive/hintapi/README.md

 5. Response:

 		{
-			success : Boolean
+				"api_access": true,
+				"result": {
+						"success": true
 				}
+		}

 6. Additional Info:
 	- user.social_id is filled up by the server, all the other info will be available in the client.
+	- Trying to check into an event before its start time will generate an internal server error.
+	- The time field of the collection will be current system time.
+	- If one of event.social_venue.social_id and social_venue.social_id is not provided, then an internal server error will be generated.
+	- Server Side operations:
 		- If the event object is present (social_venue is ignored), then the necessary info for the collection will be taken from the event object.
 However, the expiry can be no more than enum_expiries.event.
 		- If the event object is null, social_venue object will be used for the necessary info for the collection, the missing info will be taken from the enums.
-	- Trying to check into an event before its start time will generate an internal server error.
-	- The time field of the collection will be current system time.
-	- If one of event.social_venue.social_id and social_venue.social_id is not provided, then an internal server error will be generated.
 		- received_flirts and received_hints will be empty arrays.

-### `PATCH /api/checkin` : add to received_flirts and received_hints array

-1. Trigger:
-	-	user sends a hint
-	-	user sends a flirt

-2. Request param:

-		{
-			id: 'MongoDB ObjectId'
-		}

-3. Request body:

-		{
-			flirt:{
-				user:{
-				  social_id : String
-				}
-			},
-			hint:{
-				user:{
-				  social_id : String
-				}
-			}
-		}

-4. Request headers:

-		{
-			Content-Type : "application/json",
-			Accept : "application/json",
-			X-ZUMO-AUTH : "auth_token"
-		}

-5. Response:

-		{
-			success : Boolean
-		}

 ### `GET /api/checkin` : get a list of checkins for a venue

 1. Trigger:
 	-	user comes to the "Who is Here?" landing page.
 	-	refresh of the "Who is Here?" landing page.
+	-	(TODO) user search for checkins.

 2. Request param:

 		{
 			social_venue_id: 'Facebook:id',
 			event_social_id: 'facebook:id',
 			hair_color : 'optional: if not provided ignore', interested_in : [String],
 			search : 'search string in identifier',
 			limit : 'number of results, default enum_defaults.checkin_search_results', }